gdesouza/conflux/README.md

 ## Features

 - **Sync markdown files to Confluence pages** - Convert and upload your local documentation
+- **Image attachment support** - Automatically upload and reference images from your markdown files
 - **Mermaid.js diagram support** - Automatically convert or preserve mermaid diagrams in your documentation
 - **Automatic directory page creation** - Creates organized parent pages with children macros for folder structures
 - **Smart page hierarchy** - Maintains your local directory structure in Confluence